 Selected Recent Publications and Technical Reports

-- Local Gaussian process approximation for large computer experiments (2013) with Dan Apley; to appear in Journal of Computational and Graphical Statistics; preprint on arXiv:1303.0383
+- Local Gaussian process approximation for large computer experiments (2014) with Dan Apley; to appear in Journal of Computational and Graphical Statistics; preprint on arXiv:1303.0383

 - Estimating player contribution in hockey with regularized logistic regression (2013) with Shane Jensen, and Matt Taddy.
 Journal of Quantitative Analysis in Sports, 9(1), pp. 97-111; preprint on arXiv:1209.5026; also see our Capital Ideas article and blog.

 - Variable selection and sensitivity analysis via dynamic trees with an application to computer code performance tuning (2013) with Matt Taddy and Stefan Wild.
 Annals of Applied Statistics, 7(1), pp. 51-80; preprint on arXiv:1108.4739; also see our science highlight at Argonne